shap0011/26W_CST8917_Lab2/README.md

-# Brief instructions on how to run your project locally
+# Brief instructions on how to run the project locally